NadiaSalah/Edraak-Store/README.md

 ### Admin:
 - [x] An Admin account should be created by the developer.
 - [x] The admin should be able to log into the website.
+- [x] The admin cab be able to list the orders in month.
+- [x] The admin cab be able to list the most popular products.
+- [x] The admin cab be able to list/delete the products alerts written by customers.
 - [x] The logged-in admin should be able to create, list, update, and delete different product categories and subcategories.
 - [x] The logged-in admin should be able to create, list, update, and delete different products.
 - [x] The logged-in admin should be able to see a list of customer orders.